Koszul self duality of manifolds

 Our goal is to remain as concrete as possible without making arguments or constructions prohibitively complicated.
 Those who have preferences for $\infty$-categorical approaches will have no trouble translating our approach to Verdier duality to that of Lurie \cite[5.5.5]{lurieHA}.

-In section \ref{sec:operad}, we introduce (co)operads and (co)modules using partial (de)composites, and we recall two models of the $E_n$ operad and the modules $E_M$.
-In section \ref{sec:conjecture}, we recount the conjecture of Ching regarding manifold calculus and Goodwillie calculus.
-In section \ref{sec:parsp}, we give a review of parametrized spectra.
-In section \ref{sec:verdier}, we prove Verdier duality for the functor of relative sections $ \Gamma^A(-)$.
-In section \ref{sec:koszul}, we review the Koszul duality of Ching and Salvatore and construct the Koszul dualizing fibration $\xi_O$ associated to an operad in unpointed spaces.
-In section \ref{sec:koszulself}, we prove that codimension $0$ submanifolds of $\mathbb{R}^n$ satisfy noncompact Koszul self duality.
-In section \ref{sec:factorization}, we discuss Weiss cosheaves taking value in the category of right modules over an operad.
-In section \ref{sec:results}, we prove the main result that $E_M$ is Koszul self dual and give applications.
+In Section \ref{sec:operad}, we introduce (co)operads and right (co)modules using partial (de)composites, and we recall two models of the $E_n$ operad and the right modules $E_M$, as well as an extension of this construction to the one-point compactification $M^+$.
+In Section \ref{sec:conjecture}, we recount a conjecture of Ching regarding manifold calculus and Goodwillie calculus.
+In Section \ref{sec:parsp}, we give a review of parametrized spectra.
+In Section \ref{sec:verdier}, we prove Verdier duality for the functor of relative sections $ \Gamma^A(-)$.
+In Section \ref{sec:koszul}, we review the Koszul duality of Ching and Salvatore and construct the Koszul dualizing fibration $\xi_O$ associated to an operad in unpointed spaces.
+In Section \ref{sec:koszulself}, we prove that codimension $0$ submanifolds of $\mathbb{R}^n$ satisfy noncompact Koszul self duality.
+In Section \ref{sec:factorization}, we discuss Weiss cosheaves taking value in the category of right modules over an operad.
+In Section \ref{sec:results}, we prove the main result that $E_M$ is Koszul self dual and give applications.